seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 The main theme of the *Cūḷataṇhāsaṅkhayasutta* is as follows: Once *Sakka*, the king of the gods, came to see the Buddha when he was staying at *Pubbārāma* and asked the question: 'How does a monk attain deliverance by the complete destruction of craving?'
 The quintessence of the Buddha's brief reply to that question is the above mentioned dictum, *sabbe dhammā nālaṁ abhinivesāya*, "nothing is worth entering into dogmatically".

 *Sakka* rejoiced in this sermon approvingly and left.
-Venerable *MahāMoggallāna*, who was seated near the Buddha at that time, had the inquisitive thought: 'Did *Sakka* rejoice in this sermon having understood it, or did he rejoice without understanding it?'
+Venerable *Mahā Moggallāna*, who was seated near the Buddha at that time, had the inquisitive thought: 'Did *Sakka* rejoice in this sermon having understood it, or did he rejoice without understanding it?'
 Being curious to find this out he vanished from *Pubbārāma* and appeared in the *Tāvatiṁsa* heaven as quickly as a strong man might stretch out his bent arm and bend back his outstretched arm.

 At that time *Sakka* was enjoying heavenly music.
-On seeing Venerable *MahāMoggallāna* coming at a distance he stopped the music and welcomed the latter, saying: 'Come good sir *Moggallāna*, welcome good sir *Moggallāna*!
+On seeing Venerable *Mahā Moggallāna* coming at a distance he stopped the music and welcomed the latter, saying: 'Come good sir *Moggallāna*, welcome good sir *Moggallāna*!
 It is a long time, good sir *Moggallāna*, since you found an opportunity to come here.'

-He offered a high seat to Venerable *MahāMoggallāna* and took a low seat at one side.
-Then Venerable *MahāMoggallāna* asked *Sakka* what sort of a sermon the Buddha had preached to him on his recent visit, saying that he himself is curious on listening to it.
+He offered a high seat to Venerable *Mahā Moggallāna* and took a low seat at one side.
+Then Venerable *Mahā Moggallāna* asked *Sakka* what sort of a sermon the Buddha had preached to him on his recent visit, saying that he himself is curious on listening to it.

 *Sakka's* reply was: 'Good sir *Moggallāna*, we are so busy, we have so much to do, not only with our own business, but also with the business of other gods of *Tāvatiṁsa*.
 So it is not easy for us to remember such Dhamma discussions.'
 Then *Sakka* goes on to relate some other episode, which to him seems more important: 'After winning the war against the *asuras*, I had the *Vejayanti* palace built.
 Would you like to see it, good sir *Moggallāna*?'

-Probably as a part of etiquette, binding on a visitor, Venerable *MahāMoggallāna* agreed and *Sakka* conducted him around the *Vejayanti* palace in the company of his friend, king *Vessavaṇa*.
-It was a wonderful palace with hundreds of towers. *Sakka's* maids, seeing Venerable *MahāMoggallāna* coming in the distance, were embarrassed out of modest respect and went into their rooms. *Sakka* was taking Venerable *MahāMoggallāna* around, saying: 'See, good sir, how lovely this palace is.'
+Probably as a part of etiquette, binding on a visitor, Venerable *Mahā Moggallāna* agreed and *Sakka* conducted him around the *Vejayanti* palace in the company of his friend, king *Vessavaṇa*.
+It was a wonderful palace with hundreds of towers. *Sakka's* maids, seeing Venerable *Mahā Moggallāna* coming in the distance, were embarrassed out of modest respect and went into their rooms. *Sakka* was taking Venerable *Mahā Moggallāna* around, saying: 'See, good sir, how lovely this palace is.'

-Venerable *MahāMoggallāna* also courteously responded, saying that it is a fitting gift for his past merit.
+Venerable *Mahā Moggallāna* also courteously responded, saying that it is a fitting gift for his past merit.
 But then he thought of arousing a sense of urgency in *Sakka*, seeing: how negligent he has become now.
 And what did he do?
 He shook the *Vejayanti* palace with the point of his toe, using his supernormal power.

 Since *Sakka* had 'entered into' the *Vejayanti* palace with his craving, conceit and views, he also was thoroughly shaken, along with the palace.
 That is to say, a sense of urgency was aroused in him, so much so that he remembered the sermon the Buddha had preached to him.

-It was then that Venerable *MahāMoggallāna* asked *Sakka* pointedly: 'How did the Exalted One state to you in brief the deliverance through the destruction of craving?' *Sakka* came out with the full account, creditably.
+It was then that Venerable *Mahā Moggallāna* asked *Sakka* pointedly: 'How did the Exalted One state to you in brief the deliverance through the destruction of craving?' *Sakka* came out with the full account, creditably.

-So after all it seems that the Venerable *MahāMoggallāna* took all this trouble to drive home into *Sakka* the moral of the sermon *sabbe dhammā nālaṁ abhinivesāya*, "nothing is worth clinging onto".
+So after all it seems that the Venerable *Mahā Moggallāna* took all this trouble to drive home into *Sakka* the moral of the sermon *sabbe dhammā nālaṁ abhinivesāya*, "nothing is worth clinging onto".

 If one goes through this discourse ignoring the deeper aspects of it, it appears merely as a fairy tale.
 Even as those heavenly maidens entered their rooms, *Sakka* also had entered into this *Vejayanti* palace of his own creation, while showing his distinguished visitor around, like a rich man these days after building his mansion.